 Process centralization

-The main change is the centralization of the recognition process Italian citizenship jure sanguinis (by blood).
+The main change is the centralization of the Italian citizenship recognition process. jure sanguinis (by blood).
 If the law is approved, the powers of the consulates will be limited to certifying citizenship that has already been recognized and recognizing citizenship for minors.

 This new central body will have exclusive jurisdiction to process citizenship applications from adults residing outside Italy.
 Applications will be sent exclusively by post, with original paper documentation and proof of payment of the consular fee.
 MAECI may hire specialized operators to digitize, file and assist in the processing of these applications, at the cost of which the applicant will be responsible.